koudyk/intro_git_github/introduction_to_git_and_github_2021-06-08.md

 <!-- #region slideshow={"slide_type": "subslide"} -->
 # Git vs GitHub

-Git is the language.
+Git is the "language".
+It can be installed on any platform

 GitHub hosts git repositories in remote locations.
+GitHub is a company, the future of this company is unknown !
+Other places specialized in hosting git repositories on the web:
+- Gitlab
+- Bitbucket
+- ...

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "subslide"} -->
 # Git & GitHub make your work more efficient

 "Time is money"

+- Git was built because Linus Torwarld realized that merging the work of thousands of linux kernel contributors was getting impossible with other source control systems
+- Since then: it has been adopted very widely: there is a reason :)
+- Git is good for companies and large project: it is also for scientists
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "subslide"} -->